bunch of matches with one burned out

 Career Development Opportunities Can Help Boost Employee Engagement

 Engagement is a popular topic among business leaders right now, which is no surprise as the term is strongly tied to talent attraction and retention, productivity, creativity, and innovation.
-As a fractional HR professional specializing in talent management, clients often turn to me to assist them with their engagement strategy.
-While fostering workplace autonomy, better communication, and recognition all help to boost engagement, I advise them that one of the most important actions they can take is investing in employee growth and development.
+As fractional HR professionals specializing in talent management, clients often turn to us to assist them with their engagement strategy.
+While fostering workplace autonomy, better communication, and recognition all help to boost engagement, we advise them that one of the most important actions they can take is investing in employee growth and development.

 Guild’s American Worker Survey revealed that workers are leaving their jobs because of lack of support in career advancement.
 They found that 41 percent of those who quit between April 2021 to April 2022 did so because of lack of development and advancement opportunities, and 74% said they would be “very likely” or “somewhat likely” to leave their current employer if they were offered another job with additional education and career opportunities.